SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNSv1.2/goodPractices/Access_Control_guide.md

 * When a user changes his role to another one, the administrator must make sure that the earlier access is revoked such that at any given point of time, a user is assigned to only those roles on a need to know basis.
 * Assurance for RBAC must be carried out using strict access control reviews.

+## Discretionary Access Control

-**Discretionary Access Control (DAC)** is a means of restricting access to information based on the identity of users and/or membership in certain groups.
+Discretionary Access Control is a means of restricting access to information based on the identity of users and/or membership in certain groups.
 Access decisions are typically based on the authorizations granted to a user based on the credentials he presented at the time of authentication.
 The owner of information or any resource is able to change its permissions at his discretion.

 Advantages:

-  * Easy to use
+ * Easy to use;
-  * Easy to administer
+ * Easy to administer;
-  * Aligns to the principle of least privileges.
+ * Aligns to the principle of least privileges;
-  * Object owner has total control over access granted
+ * Object owner has total control over access granted.

 Problems:

-  * Documentation of the roles and accesses has to be maintained stringently.
+ * Documentation of the roles and accesses has to be maintained stringently;
-  * Multi-tenancy can not be implemented effectively unless there is a way to associate the roles with multi-tenancy capability requirements
+ * Multi-tenancy can not be implemented effectively unless there is a way to associate the roles with multi-tenancy capability requirements;
  * There is a tendency for scope creep to happen e.g. more accesses and privileges can be given than intended for.

 Areas of caution:

-  * While granting trusts
+ * While granting trusts;
  * Assurance for DAC must be carried out using strict access control reviews.

-**Mandatory Access Control (MAC)**
+## Mandatory Access Control

 Ensures that the enforcement of organizational security policy does not rely on voluntary web application user compliance.
 MAC secures information by assigning sensitivity labels on information and comparing this to the level of sensitivity a user is operating at.MAC is usually appropriate for extremely secure systems including multilevel secure military applications or mission critical data applications.

-Advantages :
+Advantages:

- * Access to an object is based on the sensitivity of the object
+ * Access to an object is based on the sensitivity of the object;
- * Access based on need to know is strictly adhered to and scope creep has minimal possibility
+ * Access based on need to know is strictly adhered to and scope creep has minimal possibility;
- * Only an administrator can grant access
+ * Only an administrator can grant access.

-Problems :
+Problems:

- * Difficult and expensive to implement
+ * Difficult and expensive to implement;
- * Not agile
+ * Not agile.

-Areas of caution :
+Areas of caution:

- * Classification and sensitivity assignment at an appropriate and pragmatic level
+ * Classification and sensitivity assignment at an appropriate and pragmatic level;
  * Assurance for MAC must be carried out to ensure that the classification of the objects is at the appropriate level.

-**Permission Based Access Control**
+## Permission Based Access Control

 Is the abstraction of application actions into a set of permissions.
 A permission may be represented simply as a string based name, for example "READ".
 Access decisions are made by checking if the current user has the permission associated with the requested application action.

 The has relationship between the user and permission may be satisfied by creating a direct relationship between the user and permission (called a grant), or an indirect one.
 In the indirect model the permission grant is to an intermediate entity such as user group.